 In 1996, while at SUNY Fredonia, Rey accepted a position as the Director/Curator at the Chautauqua Center of the Visual Arts at Chautauqua Institution.
 Soon afterwards he was appointed to the New York State Council on the Arts and to the Artist’s Advisory Panel of the New York Foundation for the Arts.
 In 1998, Alberto returned to Cuba for the first time in 36 years.
 In 2001, Rey received the Kasling Lecturer Award for distinguished research/creative activity as a senior faculty member and in 2003 was awarded the Chancellor’s Award for Excellence in Scholarship and Creative Activity.
 In 2007, the State University of New York’s Board of Trustees promoted Professor Alberto Rey to SUNY Distinguished Professor for Research and Creative Activity, the state university’s highest rank.

-Alberto’s paintings can be found in over twenty museum collections and have been in over 130 exhibitions.
-His films/videos have been screened nationally and his illustrated articles and artwork have graced the covers and pages of Gray’s Sporting Journal, Art of Angling Journal, Fish and Fly Magazine, American Angler, The Drake, Saltwater Fisherman, Angler’s Journal, Fly Fishing International Magazine, Hallowed Waters Journal, and Buffalo Spree where he is their visual arts writer.
+Alberto’s paintings can be found in over twenty museum collections and have been in around 200 exhibitions.
+His films/videos have been screened internationally and his illustrated articles and artwork have graced the covers and pages of Gray’s Sporting Journal, Art of Angling Journal, Fish and Fly Magazine, American Angler, The Drake, Saltwater Fisherman, Angler’s Journal, Fly Fishing International Magazine, Hallowed Waters Journal, and Buffalo Spree where he is their visual arts writer.
 A list of essays, reviews and other details about his accomplishments can be found under vitae.

 He has also combined this recent research with his interest in sharing the spirituality of fly fishing to become an Orvis Endorsed Fly Fishing Guide.
 He was the international finalist for the 2020 Orvis’s Freshwater Guide of the Year Award and the international winner of the 2021 Orvis Guide of the Year.
 He is also the founder and director of the Children in the Stream/ 4H Youth Fly Fishing Program for the past twenty years.

-Alberto Rey and his family now live in Fredonia where he works in his studio/barn, guides on the steelhead stream behind his home and continues to teach in the Department of Visual Arts and New Media at the State University of New York at Fredonia where he was a Distinguished Professor.
+Alberto Rey and his family now live in Fredonia where he works in his studio/barn, guides on the steelhead stream behind his home and has recently retired from the Department of Visual Arts and New Media at the State University of New York at Fredonia where he was a Distinguished Professor.

 If you would like more information on Alberto Rey, you can also go to the Burchfield Penney Art Center’s “Living Legacy Project”.
-Feel free to contact him at home at 716.679.7002 or send him an email here or follow him on Instagram or Facebook.
+Feel free to contact him at home at 716.410.7003 or send him an email here or follow him on Instagram or Facebook.
 Available work can be seen here.